3150g in lbs and oz: A complete walkthrough to Metric and Imperial Conversions

 Q3: Why are there two different systems of weight measurement?

 A3: The metric and imperial systems developed independently, reflecting different historical and cultural contexts.
 The metric system, based on powers of 10, is now internationally preferred for its simplicity and ease of use.
-However, the imperial system remains prevalent in some countries, notably the United States.
+Still, the imperial system remains prevalent in some countries, notably the United States.

 Q4: How can I improve the accuracy of my conversion?